evkx/evkx.github.io/content/models/lucid/gravity/gravity_grand_touring/_index.md

 ## Performance

-The Lucid Gravity Grand Touring packs an impressive punch with a maximum power of 600 kW (816 hp / 805 bhp) and a commanding total torque of 1000 Nm (738 lb-ft).
-This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 3.5 seconds, and it reaches a top speed of 250 km/h (155 mph), making it a standout in its class.
+The Lucid Gravity Grand Touring delivers a jaw-dropping maximum power of 618 KW (840 hp/829 bhp) and a massive total torque of 1000 Nm (738 lb-ft).
+This powerhouse can rocket from 0 to 100 km/h (0 to 62 mph) in just 3.5 seconds, showcasing its astonishing acceleration.
+Additionally, it achieves a top speed of 250 km/h (155 mph), making it a true marvel of engineering and performance.

 ## Battery, Range, and Charging